boltlang/Bolt/README.md

 I really like Rust, but if I just care about writing an application I believe Rust's memory model with its borrow checker is overkill.
-Having a garbage collector certainly results in a performance penalty, but I believe that as long as the user does not notice it, it does not really matter.
+Having a garbage collector might result in a performance penalty, but I believe that as long as the user does not notice it, it does not really matter.

 ## License